 You Are Lonely.
 What Do You Wish or Want to Do?

 So my question to you who want to know to be happy alone is, what will give you joy?

 Maybe you are not in the right place at a particular moment in your life, and you start to separate yourself from the majority.
 You see what you love doing as abnormal.
-You want to dance, but no one else is dancing, so you sit down.
-You want to go out and run the yard, but people are making money in their rooms, so you stay indoors.
-You love writing and reading, but you don’t want people to think you are dull or boring, so you jump out and follow what others are doing.
+Say you want to dance, but no one else is dancing, so you sit down.
+Or you want to go out and run the yard, but people are making money in their rooms, so you stay indoors.
+Maybe you love writing and reading, but you don’t want people to think you are dull or boring, so you jump out and follow what others are doing.

 Create A Balance

 Humans have responsibilities.
 Sometimes, you have to do what you want to do at this time.
 It’s a responsibility.